ismailceylan/php-urlify/README.md

   Most methods support chaining, enabling fluent and predictable transformations.
 - **Query Intelligence**
   Flags (`?foo&bar=baz`) and key-value entries are separately handled via `QueryEntry`.
+- **Path Segments as Query**
+  The path segments can be parsed as a query object.
 - **Fragment as Query**
   The fragment part (`#...`) can be parsed as a query object as well, useful for hash-based routing in SPAs.
 - **JSON Serializable**